Skip to main content

 Application Review

-Although all applications are reviewed, applications that exceed a GPA of 3.0 and a GRE total score above the 50th percentile are substantially more likely to be accepted.
-Students with lower scores will be considered only when their record, experience, and recommendations indicate a high likelihood of success.
+Although all applications are reviewed, applications that exceed an undergraduate GPA of 3.0 are substantially more likely to be accepted.
+Students with lower scores will be considered only when their record, experience, and recommendations indicate a high likelihood of success in the program.
 The department admits between 5 and 10 new students each Fall.
+The Graduate Record Examination (GRE) is not currently required to apply but can be included for consideration.
+Applicants should include a curriculum vitae (CV) and a 1-to-2-page statement letter describing their research interests and goals.

 Select a Specialization

 When applying, students must select the program that will be their major course of study.
 The department offers a Ph.D. in Applied Psychology with specialization in one of two areas: Applied Biopsychology and Applied Developmental Psychology.
-Next, the student must select 4 potential choices for a major advisor.
+Next, the applicant must select and rank at least 3 potential choices for a major advisor.
 After the initial review, at least one faculty member must be willing to accept the applicant into their laboratory and serve as the student’s major professor.
-Applicants are encouraged to directly contact the faculty members with whom they may wish to work.
+Applicants are encouraged to directly contact the faculty members with whom they may wish to work to learn about opportunities and to determine if their research interests and goals are a good fit with that mentor and laboratory.

 Financial Aid

-The Department of Psychology is committed to funding all PhD students admitted to the program.
-The number of students admitted each year is partially dependent on the available funding.
+Applicants will be considered for funding or scholarships, but this is not guaranteed.
 The most common source of funding is through teaching assistantships through the department or research assistantships through faculty grants.
 Twenty hours of work each week are typically required with both kinds of assistantships.
 Assistantships include a stipend and tuition waiver.
 Other common sources of student funding include fellowships and scholarships awarded by the Graduate School or external assistantships funded by outside agencies.
 All applicants are considered for financial assistance.

 Resources